craylton/craylton.github.io/blog/ad-ban.md

 Now I'll stop playing devil's advocate and give some of my actual opinions.

-1. Advertising-based platforms — from television to TikTok — are, in my view, a net drain on people's well-being (**TODO find a source**).
+1. Advertising-based platforms — from television to TikTok — are, in my view, a net drain on people's well-being.
+There is a strong correlation between television consumption and low intelligence [{source}](https://www.tandfonline.com/doi/epdf/10.1080/08838158009363973?needAccess=true).
 They encourage passive consumption, promote shallow thinking, and often leave people feeling worse than before.
 If banning ads meant the end of these platforms, I’d consider it a net gain.

 2. The attention economy has driven many content creators toward clickbait, sensationalism, and low-quality material — often at the expense of meaningful content.
 Even educational creators can sometimes fall into this trap, spreading misinformation or veering into activism.